Part Two

 “Is this Glenn?”

-When I said yes, she continued, “We haven’t met, but I’m James Blades’s daughter.
+When I said yes, she continued, “We haven’t met, but I’m Jean, James Blades’s daughter.
 I have some sad news.
 My father passed away yesterday.”

 “Yes, I know,” I replied.